Convenient student living accommodations

 Q: What furniture is provided?

-A: Each student is provided with a twin bed (standard twin, NOT extra long) and a dresser in the bedroom.
+A: Each student in the apartments is provided with a twin bed (standard twin, NOT extra long) and a dresser in the bedroom.
 Please contact the Director of Student Life if you need a longer bed.
 A kitchen table and chairs are also provided.